Chilled Roasted Red Pepper Soup with Greek Yogurt

 The soup ends up being cold enough that you can serve it immediately.
 Or you can cover it and pop it into the fridge until you’re ready, up to 2 days.
 Do you love this soup tip?
 See all my Souper Tips for making quick tasty soups here.

-And now, here’s my recipe for Cold Roasted Red Pepper Soup with Greek Yogurt:
+And now, here’s my recipe for Chilled Roasted Red Pepper Soup with Greek Yogurt:

 - 1 (16oz.) jar roasted peppers with juice